octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/3_advancedConcepts/3_RevertingChanges/index.md

    * an expression:  <branch>~<n>
      where n = *number of commits backwards between the latest commit (HEAD) and the required commit*

-TODO: discuss doing this in upstream processing.

 ## Use Local History
 This technique utilizes IntelliJ's **Local History** viewer to select, compare and revert to older versions.
 You can use this technique to go back and change files individually, then recommit and push to upstream.

-TODO: add screenshot

 ## For Further Reading